alkc/SHEsisPlus/README.md

 <img src="http://shesisplus.bio-x.cn/images/help-hwe-qtl.PNG">

-For quantative trait, Hardy-weinberg equilibrium test in all samples are carried out.
+For quantative traits, a Hardy-weinberg equilibrium test is carried out in all samples.

 #### Haplotype analysis